 During the year the DMO has progressed initiatives to further strengthen the resilience and security of its IT network.
-The Public Service Network (PSN) accreditation was reconfirmed as a result of an IT health check.
+The Public Service Network (PSN) accreditation was reconfirmed following an IT health check.

-The DMO has put in place structured business continuity arrangements to ensure it is able to continue market operations in the event of an internal or external incident that threatens business operations.
+The DMO has in place structured business continuity arrangements to ensure it is able to continue market operations in the event of an internal or external incident that threatens business operations.